BatGap Logo

 Tom: I never really bought into that when I was seeking, but I can see how that can be the case now.

 Rick: Sure.
-You know, you read stories about Ramana and it wasn’t so much what he said.
-People would just, they’d go and they’d sit in his presence sometimes for the first time and their mind would stop.
-They just experienced this deep, deep silence and this transformational influence just being in his proximity.
+You know, you read stories about Ramana, and it wasn’t so much what he said.
+People would just go and sit in his presence, sometimes for the first time, and their minds would stop.
+They just experienced this deep, deep silence and this transformational influence just by being in his proximity.

 Tom: Yeah, I can imagine that.
 I mean, I can well believe that.